cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 * Teaching Part 2 - the little voice in my head
 * All the pictures and videos throughout the post
 * Constantly talking about how I want to be Carl Sagan :)
+* Repeatedly coming back to how I want to extend humanity's reach in the solar system

 ### II.
 Strengths Grounded in Self-Identity, Personality, and Other Traits